 Guidelines and latest trends for your social media product photos What’s the visual code you need to follow to promote your products on social media?
 From new trends to technological innovations via artificial intelligence, your social media product photos are more important than ever as the cornerstore of your communication strategy.
 And in mobile formats, visuals that are reactive and interactive are essential to building a great customer experience.1 – Showcase brands and products on your social media accountsSeveral studies have shown that static images generate up to 4 times more engagement than any other type of post on social media.
-Ensuring that your images match the visual universe of your brand (whether you sell toys, electronics, luggage, handbags or anything else) will reinforce your company identity for visitors who see your posts.
+Ensuring that your images match the visual universe of your brand (whether you sell toys, electronics, luggage, handbags, food products or anything else) will reinforce your company identity for visitors who see your posts.
 Each social media network has a specific style and format that you will have to follow if you want to generate more engagement with your product photos.
 A couple of examples: on Facebook, try to focus on news (new items, product promotions, special offers and gift boxes).
 For Pinterest, create sets of images around a specific theme, like a collection of products or more typically a set of “inspirations”.
 For instance, you could create a tableau of photographs that are all about cuisine, or a collection of winter clothes for children.
 Finally, Instagram is all about visual trends, which are often shaped by Instagram users themselves — like flatlay (more details in part 4).Instagram: an experimental lab for image trends2 – Create closeness and interact with your online customersConsumers enjoy sharing, liking, tweeting, and commenting on social media posts.
 This is a key aspect of social media use for online entrepreneurs to capitalize on.
 Social media product photos elicit greater engagement.
 So don’t hesitate to use them to increase customer engagement.
 When you post a photo composition of several lipsticks on a white background, add a caption that will encourage visitors to engage.
 “Tell us: which lipstick is your favorite?
 Which one would make the best gift?”
 Questions like these elicit more comments, and they help spread your content.
 Through the networks of users who engage, putting your posts at the top of their contacts’ social media feeds.Use questions to make social media users react and comment on your social media product photos3 – Think of social media tools as sales channelsFor the last few years, social media networks have been adapting to e-commerce.
 Take Pinterest, for example.
 In 2015 it introduced e-commerce connected pins.
 That allow users to click on a CTA (Call To Action) and purchase products directly.
 Instagram followed suit in 2016 by optimizing its sales button.
 This social network make it more direct and interactive, creating a fluid purchase experience.
 Other social media networks like Google or Facebook have set up truly innovative e-commerce services.
 On Facebook Messenger, a “bot” will answer user’s requests and send product suggestions with photographs.
 Voice recognition and artificial intelligence assist consumers through the buying process.Mark Zuckerberg presenting Facebook Messenger ChatBot4 – BE RESPONSIVE IN THE FACE OF NEW PHOTO TRENDSSocial media users – your clients – are the ones starting new online trends.
 “Food porn” and flatlay on Instagram are among the best-known examples of social media product photos.
 The 2016 flatlay trend is all about creating minimalist visuals.
 It’s a lot like a packshot: several products are shot on a flat surface, displayed geometrically against a neutral background.
 It’s a big trend among top Instragrammers, and as of January, it accounted for nearly 2 million posts on Instagram.
 It’s especially big in fashion, food, wine and spirits, technology, cosmetics and eyewear.
 For online entrepreneurs who want to communicate a simple message and present products in the most efficient way possible, it’s a perfect tool for visual creativity.An example of a flatlay packshot photo (flat photo taken from above)5 – Taken the reins by mastering your social media product photos processCreating flatlay products images, announcing new collections, posting previews of the latest arrivals on your social media accounts or your website.
 All of these challenges demand fast response times.
 Turning physical stock into digital stock can take too long.
 It may be worth producing your own so you can be more responsive in the face of new arrivals, new trends, and use multiple platforms for internal or external communications with ease.
 There are plenty of questions to consider before you make a choice, from in-house service providers to acquiring a Packshot photo studio.How an in-house photo studio worksE-commerce, m-commerce and social media:Since 2015, smartphones have become the most popular means to go online.
 In 2016, mobile browsing made up over 50% of web traffic.
 M-commerce has doubled since 2014, and this links back to social media.
 70% of French internet users are browsing!